 Oral transmissions and confessions of faith within the Christian Scriptures predate the text.
 These transmissions and confessions authenticate the original faith in Jesus Christ.
-For instance, 1 Corinthians 15:3–8 records a very early creedal confession and transmission from those who lived with Jesus.
+For instance, 1 Corinthians 15:3–8 records a very early creedal confession from those who lived with Jesus.
 From this text, the Gospel of the death, burial, and resurrection of Christ dates to the beginning of the church (cf. Gal 1:11–2:10).
 The confirmation of these earliest Christian beliefs are monumental to history.

 The following includes oral transmission of the earliest Christian beliefs that predate the New Testament from within the text: